Kulshanperera/Booking_APITesting-/README.md

 **Chapter 01**

-* API, Request types, Collections and Folders. below one is the interface of postman, that have the request types,collection name and folders used for API Test
+* API, Request types, Collections and Folders. below one is the interface of Postman, that have the request types, collection name and folders used for the API Test

-API - is a application programming interface, it enbles 2 software components to communication with each other using set of dedinition and protocol
+API - is an application programming interface, it enables 2 software components to communication with each other using set of definitions and protocol

-this API uses foolowing URL to do the CRUD operations - https://restful-booker.herokuapp.com/ and blow are the REST API request types
+this API uses following URL to do the CRUD operations - https://restful-booker.herokuapp.com/ and blow are the REST API request types

 Get - Select booking data using id